MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

     npm start
     ```

-1. With the web app opened in Microsoft Edge, press `F12` to open the Microsoft Edge DevTools.
-Select **Application**, then **Service Workers** to view the service worker.
+1. In Microsoft Edge, select `F12` to open the Microsoft Edge DevTools.
+Select **Application**, then **Service Workers** to view the service workers.
+If you do not see the service worker, you may need to refresh the page.

     :::image type="complex" source="./media/devtools-sw-overview.png" alt-text="Microsoft Edge DevTools Service Worker overview":::
        Microsoft Edge DevTools Service Worker overview